actusfrf/actus-docker-networks/README.md

 persistent storage in a mongodb container and an actus-riskserver. capable of simulating contract.
 At this point the more complete sequence of tests in ACTUS_BASE/docker-actus-rf20/actus-riskserver-ce/actus-riskservice/testB/TestB_script.txt can be run.

-### View, test,  or stop your docker compose network
+### View, test,  or stop a docker compose network - for any of the above examples
 Use Docker Desktop Dashboard to view the docker compose network you have started.

 The sequence of commands in docker-actus-rf20/actus-riskserver-ce/actus-riskservice/tests/TestB_script.txt